 Icing Sugar: Swap for caster sugar if it's all you have but I would recommend icing sugar as it is finer so it dissolves better into the cream.

 For variations, try my Banana Tiramisu or Baileys Tiramisu.
 They are both a twist on a classic tiramisu with flavours that work perfectly with coffee and mascarpone cream.
+I also have a Panettone Tiramisu which is a great way to use up panettone you may have left over.

 Here's How To Make Pistachio Tiramisu